kiwidata/Emission-by-Country/README.md

 The paris climate accord goal of CO2 emission will not be reached based on the current levels of global emissions.
 Hence by 2030 we will not reach a 40% CO2 emission reduction rate compared to the 1990's level.
 Assuming the emission trend remains the same, the linear regression analysis shows the CO2 emission will keep increasing to about 42129 MtCO2 in 2030.
 Almost triple the target rate set for 2030 of ~16000 MtCO2.

 In 2021, based on our dataset, China (30.9%), USA (13.5%), India (7.3%) are the world biggest polluters.
 These 3 countries emitted more than 51.7% (19189 MtCO2) of all global CO2.
 By performing K-means clustering at five year intervals.
-We saw the trend of how large emitting countries change thorughout history.
+We saw the trend of how large emitting countries change throughout history.
 As history tells us, the largest emitters started in Europe in the early 20th century, shifted to the US, and eventually to China in the 21st century.

 One other model was performed 'deep neural network'.
 However it was not a good fit for our analysis since it was focusing in classification and not prediction.
 Our data is continuous.